Great Unrest

 The Great Unrest, also known as the Great Labour Unrest, was a period of labour revolt between 1911 and 1914 in the United Kingdom.
-The agitation included the Tonypandy riots, 1911 Liverpool general transport strike, national railway strike of 1911, national coal strike of 1912 and the 1913 Dublin lockout.
+The agitation included the Tonypandy riots, 1911 Liverpool general transport strike, school strikes of 1911, national railway strike of 1911, national coal strike of 1912 and the 1913 Dublin lockout.
 It was United Kingdom's most significant labour unrest since the Industrial Revolution but is not as widely remembered as the 1926 general strike.
 The period of unrest was labelled "great" not because of its scale, but due to the level of violence employed by both the state and labourers; including deaths of strikers at the hands of police and sabotage on the part of the workers.

 Background

 During the late 19th century to the start of the Unrest, there were a series of economic booms, busts and worries.
 Throughout some of them, prices for consumer goods rose, but wages fell, especially with respect to the share of national income going to labour.
 French anarchist and syndicalist thought had taken root in Britain over the past three decades and had inspired radicals such as Tom Mann with ideas about the proper course of action for workers.
 The period leading up to the unrest also was one in which labour laws in Britain were significantly altered by court cases that were not well received by union members.
 In both cases, they were later either repealed or partially amended by Parliament.
 The Taff Vale judgement which made unions liable for damage caused by striking until the Trade Disputes Act 1906.
 The Osborne judgement banned unions from political spending until the Trade Union Act 1913.
 Additionally, by 1911, a Liberal government had been in power for years and was generally supported by the small Labour Party but had not accomplished enough to satisfy trade unions.
 Discontent with seeking action through Parliament fuelled extraparliamentary actions such as strikes by syndicalists, socialists and other activist groups.